MSIM2014/flask/README.md

 # flask
-I am following the Flask tutorial to write a variety of web applications in Python using the Flask framework.
+I followed the Flask tutorial and wrote a variety of web applications in Python using the Flask framework.
 The url of the flask tutorial is http://flask.pocoo.org/docs/0.12/tutorial/.

 This web application is named Flaskar.
 It does the following things:
 1. Let user sign in and sign out with credentials specified in the configuration.
 Only one user is supported.